nixworks/public/news/2011/07/25/index.md

 ##### Leader of the Official Opposition
 ### [Canada's Leader of the Opposition Jack Layton announces that he will take a medical leave of absence and an interim leader of the New Democratic Party will be appointed. ](/news/2011/07/25/canada-s-leader-of-the-opposition-jack-layton-announces-that-he-will-take-a-medical-leave-of-absence-and-an-interim-leader-of-the-new-democr.md)
-_Context: Leader of the Official Opposition, New Democratic Party, interim leader, Jack Layton_
+_Context: New Democratic Party, interim leader, Jack Layton, Leader of the Official Opposition_

 ##### Obama Administration
 ### [The Obama Administration released a Strategy to Combat Transnational Organized Crime ](/news/2011/07/25/the-obama-administration-released-a-strategy-to-combat-transnational-organized-crime.md)